A Word document version of this page, complete with operational links, can be downloaded here.

 From this, a working plan has been developed.

 This is accompanied by a series of population models covering the 4 X sub areas within the DMG.
 These models and the Working Plan will be updated on an annual basis.
 The models cover a five year period.
+At present, the models are a first draft, subject to confirmation of planting areas to be removed from deer range.

 SG Population Models 2026-2031

-In the coming five years, the DMG area will be dominated by the extent of new woodland creation (up to 3500 ha) across up to 14 different sites, and the ongoing Caenlochan situation.
+In the coming five years, the DMG area will be dominated by the extent of new woodland creation (up to 4400 ha) across up to 15 different sites, and the ongoing Caenlochan situation.

 There follows a map of the likely woodland creation and restructuring projects within the area, and an account of what each project is likely to entail.
+It is hoped to have these documents finalized in early 2026 when details of 2-3 of the larger schemes have been confirmed.

-14 Potential Woodland Projects Map
+SG Potential Woodland Projects Map

 South Grampian DMG Woodland Projects Information Note